Kantai Kessen: Assessment

 The fundamental assumption of Kantai Kessen was that, just as the Russo-Japanese naval war had been decided by the Battle of Tsushima, the war against the US would be decided by a single great naval clash.
 The main problem with this strategy was that with their surprise attack, Japan had not entered a limited war that could be resolved with terms following a major battle.
 The blow the Japanese inflicted upon the US at Pearl Harbor could not be forgotten.
-Without realizing it, Japan had entered a war of attrition against a major power whose capacity for industry was became focused upon the production of the ships and aircraft necessary to win it.
+Without realizing it, Japan had entered a war of attrition against a major power whose capacity for industry became focused upon the production of the ships and aircraft necessary to win it.
 In such a contest Japan would never be able to defeat the US.
 There would be no early confrontation between battleships in the central Pacific, and the prospect of the US agreeing to terms at some future point was gone.
 The US response would be to pursue the war to the utter destruction of the Japanese military.

 With the creation of the "Big Blue Fleet", the USN started its drive across the central Pacific in November 1943.
 This was the drive projected in War Plan Orange and was the primary US offensive.
 In making this drive it was able to bring massively superior air power to bear.
 This was in the form of the Fast Carrier Task Force, the product of US industrial capacity coupled with her innovation.
 The task force was overwhelmingly powerful and ended up crushing the IJN.
 Unlike the carrier raids of the first two years of the war, the Fast Carrier Task Force could approach any objective, isolate it and overwhelm it before the IJN could intervene.
 This imbalance pointed up the two major weaknesses of Japanese naval intent.
 First, the Japanese did not have the means to establish an effective defensive perimeter which would allow them to respond to threats by concentrating their air and land forces quickly and effectively.
 Second, the IJN could not deploy its fleet formations rapidly enough to support those forward bases when they came under attack.